Gabrielllopes/Gender-Inference/README.md

 obs: (I am keeping track of the data with git because it's small.
 Otherwise I woud rather use DVC)

 ### Log 0.1 - After finishing the first data analisys
-The data analissy was performed in the `/notebooks/data-analisys.ipunb` were I explaned each feature and clean the data for modeling.
+The data analissy was performed in the `/notebooks/data-analisys.ipynb` were I explaned each feature and clean the data for modeling.
-I also had some ingsights that I explained in the notebook.
+I also had some insights that I explained in the notebook.
 If this was a regular project I would done the feature engineerig part in a python script located in `src/features/build_features.py`
 This would make easyer of reuses that code to engeneer more data.

+### Log 0.2 - Modeling
+The modeling part was performed in the `/src/models/find-models.ipynp` The best model was saved in `/models/model.pickle.dat` The explanation why I choose xgbost and the other techiniques was explained in the nootebook